3nippo/system_of_equations_solving_methods/README.md

 - Get determinant of matrix A with O(m) operations.

 The error is optimized as far as possible by rearranging the rows during the LU decomposition (https://en.wikipedia.org/wiki/LU_decomposition)

+2) Sweep method

+Allows solve equations where A is tridiagonal matrix with O(m) operations.